 Running affiliate marketing without a blog is possible and legit.
 But it is never the best strategy to make long-term passive income and build a solid business from affiliate marketing.

-As I said earlier in this post, certain scenarios and situations could make anyone want to start affiliate marketing without a blog or website.
+As I said earlier in this post, specific scenarios and situations could make anyone want to start affiliate marketing without a blog or website.

 How have you been running your affiliate marketing business?